gediminasel/activitypub-resilience/README.md

 This repository contains implementations of the lookup server and the verifier, as well as some tools and scripts used for testing.

-**The code isn't ready for production use adn provided without warranty of any kind.**
+**The code isn't ready for production use and provided without warranty of any kind.**
 See [License](LICENSE) for more details.

+If you'd like to learn more and continue the work, feel free to [contact me](https://lelesius.eu/).

 ## [Dissertation](dissertation.pdf)
 Differs from the dissertation submitted for the Degree, see Notice in the cover.